 Cloud manufacturing platforms have the data about possibilities and limitations.
 Thus, they can direct jobs to relevant partners only.

-Less Points of Failure
+Fewer Points of Failure

 As stated before, cloud manufacturing encompasses all steps from quoting to delivery.
 Therefore, there is only one point of contact.